Zakiyy-WF/4_Game_Tutorials_By_Zakiyy_Cedenio/Step-1-Movement.md

 Then scale the cube up using the `Scale tool` by using the R key and then stretching the length and width of the cube with the blue and red boxes.
 Scale it up to a size you think is appropriate for your scene.

 Using the same method as above, add a 3D Capsule and call it `Player`.
+Also to save some problems, tag your player with the "Player" in the capsules inspector tag.

 ## 2. Creating a script